 My school recently opened a new building, and one of my clubs was lucky enough to receive an area to call our own that we previously never had.
 While reconfiguring the space to suit our needs for the upcoming school year, I thought of how important it is for areas to be utilized to their full potential.
+Whenever you’re looking at offices to rent, it is vital to make sure that you can make good use of all of the space available to you.
 I pondered the ways in which students could accomplish that task.
 If you, your club, or your organization is lucky enough to have office space on campus, here are some ways to best decorate and utilize your areas!

 Personalize your office space

 To me, the best decorations are the most meaningful ones.
 Personalization is one meaningful way you can decorate.
 Make sure you start decorating with your door.
 Mark the door with your name, your club’s name, or your members’ names.
 Have fun with this!
 Create unique door tags or have people make their own customized name tags at one of your meetings.
 When you give people the opportunity to claim an office as partly their own, you take a step to building a strong community.

 Once the door is decorated, make sure the inside is personalized, too.
 Have photos of your group printed on canvases, and hang them up on the walls.
 Print other photos of your members and hang them in colorful picture frames throughout the office.
 Make a banner with your name on it and display it within your office.
 Be creative!
 Pictures and canvases also make great gifts for outgoing seniors who have led your club or been outstanding members.

 Soak in your brilliance by showing off your achievements in your office.
 Most people hang their degrees in their personal offices–follow their lead!
 You earned your degrees, and they deserve to be shown off.